gijs-s/pointctl/notes/parameter-tuning.md

 ## Continuous representation (Blob size)

 For the continuos representation we default to the average first nearest neighbor distance as size.
 This _should_ approximate the blob size required for all points to just touch each other.
 This however might always be true set correctly, we allow the user to change the actual blob size as well!
 For this the goal is to get most points to just touch each other, below we have an example.
-The first two images show a blob size just a little to low, the bottom left is the correct size and the bottom right is far to large.
+The first two images show a blob size just a little to low, the third is the correct size and the fourth is far to large.

 When collecting data tune the blob size so we in the areas with numerous white points you cannot see the white background anymore.